Skip to main content

 • “Neon-soaked cyberpunk streets, perfect atmosphere and moody lighting.”

-• “The animations, the ambiance OST, and the dark cyber style look to the atmosphere is truly unique; it's hard work and passion and it doesn't get enough appreciation and admiration it deserves.”
+• “The animations, the ambiance OST, and the dark cyber style look to the atmosphere is truly unique, showcasing hard work and passion that deserves more appreciation.”

 • “And while Big Fry did put his money where his mouth is in terms of atmosphere and passion, the AI just makes it feel somewhat like the early access slop that he has criticized so much in his career, and I hate saying that, but it's just the truth.”